Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 12.30.26 UTC
+- WIB: Senin, 3 November 2025 13.44.08 UTC
-- WITA: Senin, 3 November 2025 13.30.26 UTC
+- WITA: Senin, 3 November 2025 14.44.08 UTC
-- WIT: Senin, 3 November 2025 14.30.26 UTC
+- WIT: Senin, 3 November 2025 15.44.08 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational